Electricity in Great Britain: National grid

 The first to use Nikola Tesla's three-phase high-voltage electric power distribution in the United Kingdom was Charles Merz, of the Merz & McLellan consulting partnership, at his Neptune Bank Power Station near Newcastle upon Tyne.
 This opened in 1901, and by 1912 had developed into the largest integrated power system in Europe.
 The rest of the country, however, continued to use a patchwork of small supply networks.

 In 1925, the British government asked Lord Weir, a Glaswegian industrialist, to solve the problem of Britain's inefficient and fragmented electricity supply industry.
 Weir consulted Merz, and the result was the Electricity (Supply) Act 1926, which recommended that a "national gridiron" supply system be created.

-The 1926 Act created the Central Electricity Board, which set up the UK's first synchronised, nationwide AC grid, running at 132 kV, 50 Hz.
+The 1926 act created the Central Electricity Board, which set up the UK's first synchronised, nationwide AC grid, running at 132 kV, 50 Hz.

-The grid was created with 4,000 miles of cables: mostly overhead cables, linking the 122 most efficient power stations.
+The grid was created with 4,000 miles of cables – mostly overhead – linking the 122 most efficient power stations.
 The first "grid tower" was erected near Edinburgh on 14 July 1928, and work was completed in September 1933, ahead of schedule and on budget.
-It began operating in 1933 as a series of regional grids with auxiliary interconnections for emergency use.
+The system began operating in 1933 as a series of regional grids with auxiliary interconnections for emergency use.
 Following the unauthorised but successful short term parallelling of all regional grids by the night-time engineers on 29 October 1937, by 1938 the grid was operating as a national system.
 By then, the growth in the number of electricity users was the fastest in the world, rising from three quarters of a million in 1920 to nine million in 1938.
 It proved its worth during the Blitz when South Wales provided power to replace lost output from Battersea and Fulham power stations.
 The grid was nationalised by the Electricity Act 1947, which also created the British Electricity Authority.
 In 1949, the British Electricity Authority decided to upgrade the grid by adding 275 kV links.

-At its inception in 1950, the 275 kV Transmission System was designed to form part of a national supply system, with an anticipated total demand of 30,000 MW by 1970.
+At its inception in 1950, the 275 kV transmission system was designed to form part of a national supply system, with an anticipated total demand of 30,000 MW by 1970.
 This predicted demand was already exceeded by 1960.
 The rapid load growth led the Central Electricity Generating Board (CEGB) to carry out a study of future transmission needs, completed in September 1960.
 The study is described in a paper presented to the Institution of Electrical Engineers by Booth, Clark, Egginton and Forrest in 1962.